 Diesel Technicians diagnose, repair and maintain diesel engines.
 Your work as a professional Diesel Tech will include assessing work scope, following installation/maintenance checklists and installing parts.
-In just two years at STI, you will be ready to launch your career!
+In just two years at STC, you will be ready to launch your career!

 Your other duties as a top diesel technician might include: